lidofinance/docs/docs/contracts/lido-locator.md

 ## Upgradability

-The contract uses [OssifiableProxy](./ossifiable-proxy.md) for upgradability and does not use storage for addresses.
-Instead, all addresses are embedded into the bytecode as immutables and changed by updating the proxy's implementation.
+The contract uses [OssifiableProxy](./ossifiable-proxy.md) for upgradability and does not use storage for the address book.
+Instead, all addresses are embedded into the implementation's bytecode as immutables for gas efficiency, allowing one to update them along with a proxy implementation.

 ## Methods